 Serving and Storing

-Pour ice into a cup, and your choice of cold coffee (cold brew, espresso, chilled coffee).
+Add ice into a cup and pour your choice of cold coffee (cold brew, espresso, chilled coffee).

 Serve about a ¼ - ½ cup of the cold foam per cup of iced coffee or cold brew.
-The recipe makes 1-2 servings depending on desired amount.
+The recipe makes 1-2 servings depending on desired amount in your coffee.
 Transfer the cold foam to a pourer to pour it over iced coffee, or spoon it on to the top.
 Sprinkle a bit of additional pumpkin spice.

 To store leftover cold foam, keep it in a mason jar with an airtight lid.
-When ready to use again, you can shake the mason vigorously, use a portable frother, a mini whisk, etc.
+When ready to use again, you can shake the mason jar vigorously.

 More Starbucks Copycats to try